ryankanno/django-skeleton/README.md

 I'm still in the process of updating this project.

 It's pretty apparent what this project is.

+I'll be tracking Django 1.4

 Enjoy.